talgalili/d3heatmap/README.md

 * Highlight rows/columns by clicking axis labels
 * Click and drag over colormap to zoom in (click on colormap to zoom out)
 * Optional clustering and dendrograms, courtesy of `base::heatmap`

-<div style="color: red">**Critical:** If you are using a version of d3heatmap older than 0.4.0, please upgrade now!
-Previous versions put row and column names in the incorrect order!</div>

 ### Examples